 4. Abstracts for each oral or poster presentation must be ACCEPTED by the ASP Program Committee for the presentation to be eligible for the Student Competition.

 5. The student contestant must personally make the oral or poster presentation.
-Co-PI’s are not permitted for ORAL presentations.
-If there are two co-PIs for a poster submission, BOTH students must attend the poster session, if they wish to be considered equal partners for purposes of awards and recognition.
+Co-PIs are not permitted for presentations.

-6. The Application must be completed online through their ASP membership portal by 12:00 a.m.
-EST on October 28, 2021. *NOTE: If the student cannot attend the meeting to which an abstract has been submitted, the abstract should be withdrawn in writing to the ASPEC Co-chairs, Dr. Brett Frye and Dr. Lauren Robinson <firstname.lastname@example.org> no less than 5 days before the start of the meeting.
+6. The Application must be completed online through their ASP membership portal by 11:59 p.m.
+EST on July 29th, 2022. *NOTE: If the student cannot attend the meeting, online or in-person, to which an abstract has been submitted, the abstract should be withdrawn in writing to the ASPEC Co-chairs, Dr. Brett Frye and Dr. Lauren Robinson <email@example.com> no less than 5 days before the start of the meeting.
 If the student wishes to withdraw from the competition, but still present the paper/poster, the ASPEC Chairperson should be notified of this change no less than 5 days before the start of the meeting.

 2. Submit an Abstract and indicate that you wish to participate in the Student Competition.